CrowdDotDev/crowd.dev/README.md

 ## ✨ Features
+### Core Features

-- Integrate with platforms like GitHub, Discord, Slack, Twitter or DEV to establish a single source of truth for your community
+- Integrate with platforms like GitHub, Discord, Slack, Twitter or DEV to track community activities
-- Get background information about your community members and manage them with tags and automated segmentation
+- Get background information about your community members & the companies they belong to and manage them with tags and automated segmentation
-- Detect relevant conversations and publish them in a community help center to reduce duplicate questions and get your community's content listed on search engines <a href="https://open.crowd.dev/crowd">[example]</a>
 - Analyze your community, create custom metrics, organize them in reports and share them publicly with your community, your investors, or your team
+- Use webhooks to automate routine tasks

+### Growth Apps
+- [Community Help Center](https://www.crowd.dev/community-help-center): Detect relevant conversations and publish them in a community help center to reduce duplicate questions and get your community's content listed on search engines
+- [Eagle Eye](https://www.crowd.dev/eagle-eye): Monitor dev-focussed community platforms to find relevant content to engage with, helping you to gain developers’ mindshare and grow your community organically

 ## 🔔 Stay up-to-date